Canada Day in Richmond, BC

 Enjoy a family-friendly celebration for Canada Day on July 1.

 Canada Day celebrations take place throughout Canada on July 1, which is a public holiday.
-Richmond’s activity-packed day starts in the early morning and runs into the evening.
-Most of the day’s activities are free and, since Steveston Village parking is at a premium, visitors typically arrive via transit, free shuttle buses, or by bike (free bike valet services are often provided).
+Richmond’s activity-packed day starts in Steveston Village in the early morning and runs into the evening.
+Most of the day’s activities—all under the Steveston Salmon Festival banner—are free to enjoy!
+Learn more in our Insider's Guide to Canada Day in Richmond.

 What to expect

-Canada Day starts with a Pancake Breakfast.
+The Canada Day festivities start with a Pancake Breakfast.
 After that, there’s a parade (look for Sammy the Salmon, a favourite local mascot) plus multiple stages showcasing live music and cultural performances.
 Throughout the day, there are also vintage car displays, craft and horticulture demonstrations, and much more.
-The festival footprint is quite large, so visitors can pick and choose what to see and stay for as long as they like.
+The festival footprint is quite large, so visitors can pick and choose what to see, and stay for as long as they like.

-If you miss the Salmon Bake (it starts around 10:00am), there are also plenty of food trucks to fuel-up at.
+If you miss the Salmon Barbecue (it starts around 10:00am), there are also plenty of food trucks to fuel-up at, and many of Steveston's restaurants remain open to serve hungry visitors.
 And in the evening, headline musical acts take to the largest stage to continue the party before—at around 10:15pm—Steveston’s grand fireworks finale kicks off over the waterfront.